 Still got questions?

-If you have questions about COVID-19, call 2-1-1 a free and confidential 24-hour health helpline.
+If you have questions about COVID-19, visit or call 2-1-1, a free and confidential 24-hour health helpline.